wubuku/hello-mud/docs/ContractCodeStructure.md

 ## Prerequisites for Readers

 * Basic understanding of the MUD framework and the structure of MUD-based Dapps
-* General familiarity with DDDML concepts
+* General familiarity with DDD (Domain-Driven Design) and DDDML concepts

+DDDML is a domain-specific language (DSL) we created based on the philosophy of DDD.
 For an introductory reference on using DDDML and related tools for MUD application development, see: https://hackmd.io/GjSU_oWvTlCtMBtIA28SiA